monfort314/cal-free-m-worm/README.md

 # cal-free-m-worm
 calcium dynamics in TRNs  &amp; behavioral analysis in freely moving worms *C. elegans*

+## Installation

+Download the package and unpack.
+Go to its directory

+Is it recommended to set up a conda environment: conda env create --name your_name --file=environment.yml Wait a couple of minutes until it is installed.

 ## Description
 0. **STEP0**:
    + Prerequisite to run the codes is to have trackmate neuron trajectory file prepared in *.xml format.